kubeflow/manifests/README.md

 The `docs`, `hack`, and `tests` directories will also be gradually phased out.

-Starting Kubeflow 1.3, all components should be deployable using `kustomize` only.
+Starting from Kubeflow 1.3, all components should be deployable using `kustomize` only.
 Any automation tooling for deployment on top of the manifests should be maintained externally by distribution owners.

 ## Kubeflow components versions